jnk0le/random/pipeline cycle test/README.md

 moving two registers (fpu to integer and integer to fpu) cannot be dual issued with anything

+`vdiv.f`/`vsqrt.f` execute in 16/14 cycles, dual issues with one integer instruction and locks pipeline for the rest of the duration

 ### fpu (double precision)